oracle-livelabs/security/database/advanced/database-vault/database-vault_70.md

     ![DB Vault](./images/dv-032.png "HR App - Search employees")

-5. Go back to your Terminal session and run the command to view the details about the Glassfish session
+5. Go back to your Terminal session and run the command to view the details about the Glassfish session.
+The users displayed might differ slightly from the screenshot but that is expected.
+The important thing to note is that data (firstname, lastname, position, SSN/SIN/NINO) is returned from the query.

     ````
     <copy>./dv_query_employee_data.sh</copy>